alexmerren/speedruncom-scraper/README.md

 ## 🚀 Usage

-The compiled binaries can be executed to collect data from the [speedrun.com API](https://github.com/speedruncomorg/api).
-The following command collects data for all runs, all leaderboards, all games, and all users (who have contributed to leaderboards) on [speedrun.com](https://www.speedrun.com):
+The compiled binaries can be executed to scrape data from the [speedrun.com API](https://github.com/speedruncomorg/api).
+The following command retrieves data for all runs, all leaderboards, all games, and all users (whom have contributed to leaderboards) on [speedrun.com](https://www.speedrun.com):

 ```bash
 ./dist/games-list && ./dist/games-data && ./dist/leaderboards-data && ./dist/users-list && ./dist/users-data && ./dist/runs-data